Reseda Hall of Fame

 David played collegiately at the University of California and was drafted by the Minnesota Vikings in the seventh round of the 1992 NFL draft, the 183rd overall pick.
 Wilson was a former professional football defensive back who played in the National Football League (NFL).Wilson played for the Minnesota Vikings and the New England Patriots during his brief NFL career.

 Information taken from the rookie football card of David Wilson, uniform number 24, Minnesota Vikings.
-David was a two-year starter for the California Bears of Berkley California.
-David helped the Bears return to prominence, recording 5 interceptions in 1991 to earn Second-Team All-Pac-10 honors.
-Wilson switched from cornerback to safety late in his junior season of 1990.
+David was a two-year starter for the California Bears of Berkeley California.
+David helped the Bears return to prominence, recording 5 interceptions in 1991 to earn Second-Team All-PAC-10 honors.
+Wilson switched from corner-back to safety late in his junior season of 1990.
 David played line-backer and tight end for Reseda High School.

 Leonel Rosales, born May 28, 1981.
 Graduate from Reseda High School 1999.
 After high school, Rosales attended California State University, Northridge and was drafted by the San Diego Padres in the 20th round (581st overall) of the 2004 Major League Baseball Draft.
 Before and during his time at California State University, Northridge, Rosales played with the Boyle Heights Giants traveling baseball team and the East L.A.
 Dodgers, a SCC baseball team, his number 11 was retired on December 15, 2008.